fin-cli/handbook/references/behat-steps/when-i-launch-in-the-background.md

 ```
 Scenario: My example scenario
-  Given a WP install
+  Given a FIN install
-  And I launch in the background `wp server --host=localhost --port=8181`
+  And I launch in the background `fin server --host=localhost --port=8181`
   ...
 ```

-*Behat steps documentation is generated from the WP-CLI codebase on every release.
+*Behat steps documentation is generated from the FIN-CLI codebase on every release.
 To suggest improvements, please submit a pull request.*

 ***